Contributing

 flit build

-If you already have a fork, make sure it is up-to-date by running git pull
+If you already have a fork, make sure it is up-to-date:

 - Create and checkout a branch - e.g.